IzumaNetworks/cluster-api-provider-nested/virtualcluster/doc/demo.md

 ```

 > Note that tenant control plane does not have scheduler installed.
 The Pods are still scheduled as usual in super control plane.

+You can check clusterversion you have created by running `kubectl get clusterversion` command.

 ## Create VirtualCluster